-Americans' love affair with coffee seems to deepen with each new year — and each new gourmet coffee emporium that pops up on Main Street USA.
-Yet despite the growing national addiction to java, many feel an uneasiness about indulging in this daily brew.
-Studies dating back to 1981 initially found links between coffee and pancreatic cancer as well as cardiovascular disease, and caffeinated beverages were once thought to cause dehydration and bone loss.
-But researchers have brewed up a fresh pot of evidence over the past decade that contradicts these early negative findings and, in fact, shows that coffee has a host of unforeseen health benefits.
+Our love affair with coffee seems to deepen every year, as can be attested by how much the average American spends on java — about $1,000 a year!
+Yet drinking coffee on a daily basis is still a bit controversial.
+Studies dating back to 1981 initially found links between coffee and pancreatic cancer and cardiovascular disease.
+But newer research has brewed up a fresh pot of evidence that contradicts these early negative findings and, in fact, shows that coffee has a number of health benefits.

 Of course, none of these benefits would be as appealing were it not for the pleasures of coffee's distinctive taste.
 Its rich, bitter flavor comes courtesy of a compound called trigonelline.
-Italian researchers have identified it as an antibacterial with anti-adhesive properties, which accounts for coffee's ability to help prevent cavities — that is, if you eschew gourmet coffee concoctions loaded with sweeteners.
-Brewed coffee has undoubtedly been burnished with new respect in the medical world, but, unfortunately, that doesn't mean a mocha frappucino has been elevated to health food.
+Italian researchers have identified it as an antibacterial with anti-adhesive properties, which accounts for coffee's ability to help prevent cavities — that is, if you don't load up on coffee concoctions loaded with sweeteners.
+Brewed coffee has undoubtedly been burnished with new respect in the medical world, but, unfortunately, that doesn't mean a mocha frappucino has been elevated to the status as healthy.